aimagelab/CSL-TAL/README.md

 - [X] Removed smoothness loss as it was in conflict with the alignment loss.
 This leads to better and more stable results.
 - [x] Add support for gated attention [1] leading to a +3% improvement in AP frame-level.

-To replicate the results of the paper, run
+To replicate the results of the paper, run:

 ```bash
 python main.py --batch-size 8 --alpha 2e-8 --gamma 0.5 --no-gated-attention